Retention time standard for HPLC instrument calibration

 Our prices are net prices, i.e. they do not contain value added taxes or customs fees.
 These taxes have to be paid by the customer.

-The costs of the delivery have to be paid by the customer.
-Please select your preferred shipping option
+The delivery costs have to be paid by the customer.

 RePLiCal is a HPLC calibration standard that is buildt from 27 lysine-terminating calibrant peptides.
 The peptides do not contain methionine, tryptophan, cysteine, and N-terminal glutamine residues.
 Also aspartic acid-proline, asparagine-proline and asparagine-glycine motifs are absent.
 It can be applied to calibration of LC gradients and nano uHPLC instruments using trap-elute configurations, real-time scheduling of selected reaction monitoring (SRM) experiments and recalibration of the m/z scale of mass spectrometry (MS) data post-acquisition.
 Find more information in the original publication.